Pathways to a Post-Capitalist World

 Pathways to a Post-Capitalist World.
 Picture of a man on top of a pile of cash holding a sign that says "Tax Cut" and angrily pointing at others down below who holds signs calling for affordable public services.
 He yells at them: "You just want free stuff!"

-One approach to stop income growing almost exclusively for top executives could be to introduce a cap on wage ratios.
-At ten or even twenty to one, chances are that CEOs would immediately seek to raise wages as high as they can reasonably go.12 Such a cap could apply on a national scale by deciding, for instance, that income above a given ratio with the national minimum wage would face a 100% tax.
-More than a matter of Robin Hood re-distributing, as it is often portrayed, this is plain, peaceful, and common-sense pre-distributing.
-It is just that the lords of our time use this logic of pre-distributing to their own advantage.
+One approach to stop income growing almost exclusively for top executives could be introducing a cap on wage ratios.
+At ten or even twenty to one, chances are that CEOs would immediately seek to raise wages as high as they can reasonably go.12 Such a cap could apply nationally by deciding, for instance, that income above a given ratio with the national minimum wage would face a 100% tax.
+More than a matter of Robin Hood re-distributing, as it is often portrayed, this is plain and common-sense pre-distributing to those who effectively do the work rather than to the lords of our time, who use their privileged position to siphon benefits to their advantage.

-But income is just one side of the issue; the other is wealth.
+However, income is just one side of the issue; wealth is the other.
 In the United States, the richest 1% have nearly 40% of the nation’s wealth, while the bottom 50% have almost none—0.4%.
 On a global level, it is even worse: the richest 1% possess nearly 50% of the world’s wealth.
 Trapped in a system geared toward constant profit-making, most other people must scramble to keep up with ever-rising prices.
-On the other hand, the wealth owned by the richest 1%, or even 10%, is not earned; it is extracted from underpaid workers, cheap nature, political capture, and so on.
-Profit-making being the sole engine of our current economic system, perpetual growth is its underlying implication.
-The few who benefit from the rent-seeking situation they create with their wealth have very little interest in seeing the machine stop.
-In a different context than in times past, they are the lords of our modern-day serfdom.

 Decommodify public goods and expand the commons

 People will always need money.
-However, contrary to the capitalist imperative of forcing to earn ever-higher incomes to fulfill basic needs, it is not income itself that matters but its purchasing power.
-Decommodifying essential goods and services while expanding commons such as libraries, parks, and sports grounds can go a long way to improve the purchasing power of people.
+Yet, contrary to the capitalist imperative of forcing to earn ever-higher incomes to fulfill basic needs, it is not income itself that matters but its purchasing power.
+Decommodifying essential goods and services while expanding commons such as libraries, parks, and sports grounds can greatly improve people’s purchasing power.
 “Researchers at the University of London have demonstrated that a full range of what they call Universal Basic Services could be publicly funded (with progressive taxation on wealth, land, carbon, etc.) at costs much lower than we presently spend, while guaranteeing everyone access to a decent, dignified life.”13

 Pathways to a Post-Capitalist World: Portrait of James Maitland, the 8th Earl of Lauderdale (1759-1839), who first pointed out that there is an inverse relation between what he called ‘private riches’ and ‘public wealth’